flueke/mvme/doc/sphinx/source/installation.rst

 System Requirements
 ==================================================

-* Any recent Linux distribution or a version of Windows 7 or later.
+* Any recent 64-bit Linux distribution or a 64-bit version of Windows 7 or later.

-  Both 64- and 32-bit systems are supported but the 64-bit version is recommended due to the larger address space.

 * If using the `WIENER`_ VM-USB VME Controller: